-During the PY2022 Annual Action Plan development, the Town consulted with housing and human service providers (both public and private), municipal staff, community partners, and residents.
-Entities consulted included the Barnstable Housing Authority, the Hyannis Main Street Business Improvement District, AIDS Support Group of Cape Cod, the Hyannis Village Marketplace Headstart (YMCA), and other major community organizations.
-Consultation involved stating opinions on housing, social service, economic development, and infrastructure needs and prioritizing action.
+During the PY2023 Annual Action Plan development, the Town consulted with service providers, municipal staff, community partners, residents, and beyond.
+Entities consulted included the Barnstable Housing Authority, the Hyannis Main Street Business Improvement District, and other major community organizations.
+Consultation centered around housing, social services, economic development, and infrastructure needs.
 Feedback was gathered via a public hearing on the draft, direct email contact, a press release, internet outreach, newspaper postings, and a 30-day comment period.

-The Town contacted agencies and organizations including those serving the homeless and chronically homeless, disabled individuals/households, the elderly, the ESL population, people living with HIV/AIDS, low-income residents (in and outside the NRSA), veterans, public housing tenants, victims of domestic violence, local businesses, people with substance abuse issues, and those particularly affected by COVID-19.
-These agencies were local and regional.
-Consultation provided an understanding of Barnstable's housing and community development gaps, especially the needs of its low-income citizens and those living in poverty.
+The Town contacted agencies/organizations including those serving the homeless and chronically homeless, disabled individuals/households, the elderly, the ESL population, people living with HIV/AIDS, low-income residents (in and outside the NRSA), veterans, public housing tenants, victims of domestic violence, local businesses, people with substance abuse issues, and those affected by COVID-19.
+These agencies were both local and regional Consultation provided an understanding of Barnstable's housing and community development gaps, especially needs of its low-income citizens.
 The Town notified these agencies when the draft was available and encouraged them to comment during the public comment period.

-Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health, and service agencies.3
+Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I)).

-In addition to public meetings, the Town consults directly with public housing and health service providers.
-Methods of outreach include meetings, phone calls, and web-based outreach such as email correspondence, website posting, and social media.
-Facilitated discussions focused on local housing and service access issues and programs/projects to address those issues.
-The Town of Barnstable will enhance coordination with the Housing Authority, the HOME Consortium, the CoC, hospitals, and other relevant groups by encouraging them to apply for CDBG, providing technical assistance, and working more closely as partners in the upcoming program year.
+In addition to public meetings, the Town consults with public housing and health service providers regularly.
+Outreach include meetings, phone calls, and web-based outreach such as email correspondence, website posting, and social media.
+Facilitated discussions focused on housing and service access and programs to address those issues.
+The Town will enhance coordination with the Housing Authority, the HOME Consortium, the CoC, hospitals, and other relevant groups by encouraging them to apply for CDBG funding, providing technical assistance, and working closely as partners in the upcoming program year.